NCIP/cadsr-cdecurate/db-sql/change_default_contexts/change_caBIG_to_NCIP_README.txt

 change_default_context_to_NCIP.sql (SBR)
 change_user_groups_sc_groups_to_NCIP.sql (SBR)
+change_user_groups_sc_groups_to_NCIP_cleanup.sql (SBR)

-In short, there will be 6 scripts in total that needs to be executed for this change request to work correctly.
+In short, there will be 7 scripts in total that needs to be executed for this change request to work correctly.

 *** APPLYING CHANGES ***